The Legal Bits

 Home education in the UK is without a doubt legal

 If your child is coming up to school age, you need do nothing other than NOT sign them up to school.
-If your child is over 5 and has never been to a British school, you can just get on and home educate.
-However, if you are taking your child out of a British school, you must de-register them first.
+If your child is over 5 and has never been to an English school, you can just get on and home educate.
+However, if you are taking your child out of an English school, you must de-register them first.

 Deregistering a child from school